-Steve has a large conveyancing and general practice.
-He has very wide experience in all matters relating to property transactions, property securities, leases, small businesses, wills, residential and commercial transactions.
+Steve has a strong conveyancing and general practice, with broad experience in all matters relating to property transactions, property securities, leases, small businesses, wills, residential and commercial transactions.

-Steve is a popular lawyer who relates very well to his clients.
-He is able to set people at ease and explain legal documents (which to many people are foreign and confusing) in a simple manner.
+Steve is a people person!
+A familiar face around Whangarei and the North, Steve relates well to his clients.
+He is able to set people at ease and explain legal documents, which can appear confusing or complex, in a simple and clear manner.

 Contact Steve Wong